Jacksonville Work Visa Attorney

 - Perfect 10.0 Rating of Superb from Avvo

 Trust your employment-based work visa to the Law Office of Joanne M. Fakhre.
 Call (904) 447-1937 today.
-We can consult with you either in person, over the phone, or via Skype.
+Our Jacksonville work visa lawyer can consult with you either in person, over the phone, or via Skype.

-Nonimmigrant Work Visas
+Nonimmigrant or Temporary Work Visas

 There are many different employment-based nonimmigrant visa categories that allow employers to hire and petition for foreign nationals to work in specific jobs for a limited or specific period of time, depending on the visa category.
+These visas typically do not lead directly to permanent residency (a green card), although some may offer the option to apply for one.

 Other nonimmigrant visa categories, such as the E2 investment visa, allow the foreign national to invest in a business in the United States.